brianburton/time-report/README.md

 If the report is too long to fit in the window you can scroll:

-* PageUp or Meta-v: Up several lines.
+* PageUp or Control-b: Up one week.
-* PageDown or Control-v: Down several lines.
+* PageDown or Control-f: Down one week.
 * Up Arrow: Up one line.
 * Down Arrow: Down one line.